bharatm29/CollegeResources/dsa/24-02-05/searching_technique.md

-# Searching techniques
+## Searching techniques

 #### Two categories

-1. Sequential Search: Linear search.
-We go through every element and compares the elements.
+1. Sequential Search or Linear search: We go through every element and compares the elements.
 2. Interval search: Binary search

-## Linear search
+### Linear search

 It's a traditional approach for searching an element in a collection of elements.